agbb/DataFil/README.md

 The filter will now execute the callback registered earlier when it has completed processing the passed in data.

-## With Data Source and Filter Manager
+## Option 2: Data Source and Filter Manager

 Initalise the data source manager: